Become a Tea & Etiquette® Consultant

 As a frequent contributor to trade and business publications she ranks as one of the most widely quoted etiquette and protocol experts in the United States of America.

-Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences across the country.
-He spends much of his time educating Americans in the art of celebrating afternoon tea.
-He can often be found appearing on television and radio talk shows, or as a guest speaker at professional seminars such as World Tea Expo.
+Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences, museums, and conventions.
+While he spends much of his time educating Americans in the art of tea, he also serves as a consultant to Fortune 500 companies worldwide.

-The author of 14 tea books, Bruce travels the world researching new tea shops for his magazine articles and the latest editions of his Great Tea Rooms books and the Tea in the City travel guides.
+The author of 14 tea books, Bruce travels the world researching new tea venues for magazine articles and the latest editions of his Great Tea Rooms books and the Tea in the City travel guides.

 He and his wife Shelley operated a successful tea room for 14 years.
-They are the owners of Elmwood Inn Fine Teas and Benjamin Press.
+They are the owners of Elmwood Inn Fine Teas and Benjamin Press, located in Kentucky.

 Order your manual now and receive